 Citizens' Advisory Commission on Federal Areas

-The next Commission meeting will be in Fairbanks on Friday, June 6 and Saturday, June 7, 2014.
-This meeting will be held at the Fairbanks Legislative Information Office, 1292 Sadler Way, Suite 308; phone 452-4448.
-This meeting will be streamed live online at: www.AKLeg.tv.
+The Commission will be meeting in Anchorage on Friday, August 8 and Saturday, August 9, 2014.
+This meeting will be held at the Anchorage Legislative Office Interim offices at 733 West 4th Ave., 1st floor meeting room; phone 907-269-0111.
+There will be a live audio stream online at: www.AKLeg.tv.
 There will be ample opportunity for public participation during public comment.
 If you can not be present, the number to call to participate in public comment is 463-5009 (within Juneau) and 855-463-5009 (outside Juneau).
-The call-in numbers are listen-only until opened for public comment.
-Check back here for an agenda as the meeting date approaches.
+The call-in numbers are listen-only until opened for public comment at 11:30 a.m. and 3:00 p.m. on both days of the meeting.

 The History, Mission and Responsibilities of the Commission